News

 “Yes, there are hundreds of engineers, physicists and mathematicians out there who succeeded, in part, because Henry Stavisky taught them calculus,” faculty member Laura Miller said, quoting Becker.
 “Most valedictorians thanked Henry at one awards ceremony or another.
 But there are also many math haters and ‘math phobes’ who got through it because of Henry’s devotion.
 As [faculty member] Eric Lefebvre says, ‘If high school mathematics was a journey or a path, Henry was a benevolent guide.
 He could soften the harshest terrain… Everybody was welcome.
 Everybody had access.’”

 Other faculty also received recognition.
-Grace Gonzalez, retiring after 18 years as a mathematics and computer science teacher, was described by colleague and friend Ali Fisher as “hard working, dedicated, determined and dependable” and, Fisher added, “outside of the classroom, Grace contributes to just about everything.”
+Grace Gonzalez, departing RE after 18 years as a mathematics and computer science teacher, was described by colleague and friend Ali Fisher as “hard working, dedicated, determined and dependable” and, Fisher added, “outside of the classroom, Grace contributes to just about everything.”

-Miller honored Mandira Bose-Nyberg, who is departing after nine years as a math and computer science teacher, junior class dean and department coordinator to become Assistant Head of School at Fisher Island Day School.
+Miller honored Mandira Bose-Nyberg, who said goodbye after nine years as a math and computer science teacher, junior class dean and department coordinator to become Assistant Head of School at Fisher Island Day School.
 “She always likes to learn new things and try new things,” Miller said.
 “She has been greatly appreciated.
 She will be missed; and definitely won’t be forgotten.”

 J.P.
 Arrastia and Kate Hamm were honored with the Arthur Moses Faculty Awards for middle school and upper school, respectively.
-Maria Elena Gonzalez, administrative assistant to the head of the upper school, received the Arthur Moses Staff Award.
+Maria Elena Gonzalez, administrative assistant to the head of the upper school, received the staff award.

 Professional community members Ana Bott, Jeffrey Castillo, Harlie Duarte and John A. King Jr. were honored for 25 years of service; faculty member Karen Key was honored for 20 years of service; professional community members Yolette Magana, Dominique McKenna, Frank Tellez and Vicki Carbonell Williamson ’88 were recognized for 15 years of service; and Marie Gregorio, Francie Hall and Gus Palacios for 10 years.